“Hands Across Borders, Voices Beyond Sound.”

 Joonha Chang

-(The Wheatly School, New York)
+(Senior at The Wheatly School, New York)

 I’m honored to serve as the student leader of the New York Chapter.
-As a high school student, I’ve come to realize that real leadership isn’t about speaking the loudest—it’s about listening, connecting, and building something meaningful with others.
+As a high school student, I’ve come to realize that real leadership isn’t about speaking the loudest - it’s about listening, connecting, and building something meaningful with others.

 Echo of Hands gave me the opportunity to do exactly that.
 It’s more than a volunteer group; it’s a space where youth from different cultures, languages, and abilities come together to build a world that’s more inclusive and more human.

-Whether you’ve joined to learn, to lead, or simply to meet others who care—you’re in the right place.
+Whether you’ve joined to learn, to lead, or simply to meet others who care - you’re in the right place.
 We’re excited to grow with you, side by side, hand in hand.

 Let’s make every voice, gesture, and effort count.